masterajima/Mvc-paperapp/README.md

 -- 12:51AM --
 -- the date is now 2022-10-09, and after a long reset, we finally have a successful scaffold!
-  -> problem: i forgot to add the connection string for ZipperAppContext in appsettings.json -> problem: was making a typo in the Startup.ConfigureServices method -> problem: was not making use of the -Context extension in my package manager console to choose which context i wanted to work with
+  -> problem: i forgot to add the connection string for PaperAppContext in appsettings.json -> problem: was making a typo in the Startup.ConfigureServices method -> problem: was not making use of the -Context extension in my package manager console to choose which context i wanted to work with
-            -> -Context ZipperAppContext    solved my problem
+            -> -Context PaperAppContext    solved my problem

 Date Modified: 2022-10-09